-With Flex, we let customers choose the best option to suit their needs, such as running everything from the cloud, or deploying Flex into production locally, but using a Twilio-hosted environment for testing and development.
-This option allows you to test out new configurations, changes, or customizations, without any heavy lifting from your IT teams until you’re ready to deploy in production.
+With Flex, we let customers choose the best option to suit their needs, such as running everything from the cloud, or deploying Flex into production locally.
+We provide a Twilio-hosted environment for testing and development, which allows you to test out new configurations, changes, or customizations, without any heavy lifting from your IT teams until you’re ready to deploy in production.

 The Flex UI is built to be modified to your liking.
 Our React-based architecture is based on small components that can be added, modified, or removed at will.
 Users can quickly and easily add a button, create new themes and styles, or even remove entire sections.
 For a tutorial on creating a new Flex component, please see Adding Components to Flex UI (Twilio Docs).
 For full details, please see the Flex UI Overview (Twilio Docs).

-The Flex UI also supports Flex Plugins - self-contained code changes that allow users to continue to modify Twilio-hosted Flex environments running on our cloud infrastructure.
-Plugins use Flex’s core programmability model, to change or update any aspect of Flex.
+The Flex UI also supports Flex Plugins - self-contained code that allows users to modify their Twilio-hosted Flex instance running on our cloud infrastructure.
+Plugins use Flex’s core programmability model to change or update any aspect of Flex.
 Flex Admins can build a new plugin with the Build Flex Plugin tool, and upload it to your Twilio Assets library to be automatically deployed to your hosted instance.
 For full details, please see Building Flex Plugins (Twilio Docs).